Overseas Visitors from EEA, EU & non EEA/EU Countries

 If you are unable to provide an EHIC you may be charged for the healthcare you receive.

-If you have lost your EHIC, please click here.
+If you have lost your EHIC, please vist the European Commission website.
 Choose your country of origin and click on 'Loss of Card' on the left hand side

 Visitors from Outside the European Economic Area